Boa Constrictor Facts

 They have a strong muscular body topped with a small arrow-shaped head.

 Most snakes kept in captivity rarely exceed 2 meters in length.

 In natural habitats, however, boa constrictor size varies from 1 to 4 meters depending on the locality, while their weight ranges between 1 and 15 kilograms.

-Typically, boa’s scale pattern consists of spots or stripes.
+Typically, boa’s scale pattern consists of spots and stripes.

-The colour scheme varies widely from a modest gray-brown in species leading a land-based lifestyle to bright contrasting colours in wood boas.
+The colour scheme varies widely from a modest grey-brown in species leading a land-based lifestyle to bright contrasting colours in wood boas.

 Species that spend most of the time in the soil are generally monochromatic.

 The most widespread species have a light-coloured skin adorned with contrasting ‘saddles’ on the back.

 They feature more pronounced tails decorated with brown and red splashes.
 Such snakes are known as red-tailed boas.

 On their heads, the snakes carry two ‘signature’ stripes: one runs from the mouth to the nape while the other stretches from the eyes to the jaw.
 This camouflage colouring helps snakes get lost among the branches and tree bark.
 Neither other predators, nor prey will be able to see a lurking boa.